evolvedbinary/lwdita/README.md

 ## How JDita Works

-JDita takes in documents in authoring format XDITA, and converts it to a document node tree.
+JDita takes in documents in LwDITA XDITA (XML) format, and produces an AST (Abstract Syntax Tree).

 XDITA is the LwDITA authoring format that uses XML to structure information.
-XDITA is a subset of DITA, with new multimedia element types added to support interoperability with HTML5.
+LwDITA is a subset of DITA, with new multimedia element types added to support interoperability with HTML5.
 [Source: https://www.dita-ot.org/4.1/topics/lwdita-input](https://www.dita-ot.org/4.1/topics/lwdita-input)

-The conversion process starts by building a document node,  then appending each element tag as a node while saving the tag attributes as node properties.
+The conversion process starts by building a tree whose root node represents the XDITA Document Node, then appending each XDITA Element Node as a child node node in the tree.

 This will generate a full document tree that represents the original XDITA document as a JavaScript object.

 ![Diagram of converter.ts](diagrams/jdita-diagram-conversion.svg "Diagram of converter.ts")